 The Integrated Transit Studies (ITS) were completed in 2018, followed by the City Loop plan and Transit Oriented Development Planning Study for the Circulator Route.

-The Rochester Rapid Transit project will be submitted for Federal Funding in Fall 2020.
+The Rochester Rapid Transit project has been submitted for Federal Funding.
 These detailed mobility planning documents can be found in the appendices.

 \$98M WAS COMMITTED TO DMC PROJECTS IN 2015-2019